Fox-ML-infrastructure/FoxML_Core/UPDATE_MESSAGE.md

   Pipeline is fully functional and verified.
 XGBoost source-build issues and readline symbol errors resolved.

-* **GPU models — all working** ✅
+* **All models — working correctly** ✅

-  All GPU model families are operational and producing artifacts.
+  All model families (GPU, sequential, and CPU-based) are operational and producing artifacts.
+VAE serialization fixed.
 Expect some noise and warnings during GPU model training (version compatibility messages, plugin registration notices) — these are harmless and do not affect functionality.

-* **Sequential models — all working** ✅

-  All sequential models (CNN1D, LSTM, Transformer, and LSTM-based variants) are working and producing outputs.
+Sequential models (CNN1D, LSTM, Transformer, and LSTM-based variants) are working and producing outputs.
 LSTM variants may require longer training time than the current timeout allows, but they function correctly.
 3D preprocessing issues resolved.

 * **Target ranking & selection — testing**